starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 > [!important]
 > EAC will not like symlinks of any directory along your install path.

+A video of the above steps can be found [here](https://www.youtube.com/watch?v=GqyXKT5-kRA).

 ## Lutris Pre-launch and Post-exit Scripts
 Below are sample pre-launch and post-exit scripts that incorporate the mouse acceleration workarounds described above.